canonical/rockcraft/docs/tutorial/flask.rst

     :end-before: [docs:create-rockcraft-yaml-end]
     :dedent: 2

-The ``rockcraft.yaml`` file will automatically be created in your working directory.
+The ``rockcraft.yaml`` file will automatically be created in the project's working directory.
 Open it in a text editor and check that the ``name`` is ``flask-hello-world``.
-Ensure that ``platforms`` includes the architecture of your host.
-For example, if your host uses the ARM architecture, include ``arm64`` in ``platforms``.
+Ensure that ``platforms`` includes the host architecture.
+For example, if the host uses the ARM architecture, include ``arm64`` in ``platforms``.

 .. note::
-    For this tutorial, we'll use the ``name`` ``flask-hello-world`` and assume you are running on an ``amd64`` platform.
-Check the architecture of your system using ``dpkg --print-architecture``.
+    For this tutorial, we'll use the ``name`` ``flask-hello-world`` and assume we're running on the ``amd64`` platform.
+Check the architecture of the system using ``dpkg --print-architecture``.

     The ``name``, ``version`` and ``platform`` all influence the name of the